Faculty and Staff

 Upper School History, Journalism

 B.A.
 History - Westmont College; CA Teaching Credential in Social Science

-Chris spent five exciting years as a student at Anacapa, and is now returning to teach social sciences and journalism.
-As an Anacapa student, Chris helped to found a hiking class, an engineering class, and a BBQ club, in addition to serving as the liaison for sending Anacapa students as cabin leaders to sixth grade camp.
+Chris spent five exciting years as a student at Anacapa, and has returned to Anacapa to teach social sciences and journalism.
+Chris founded our hiking class, an engineering class, and a BBQ club, in addition to serving as the liaison for Anacapas yearly camping trips.
 Raised in Goleta for most of his life, Chris chose to stay local for higher education and attend Westmont College.
 While at Westmont, Chris served as editor-in-chief of the school's newspaper, The Horizon, and went on to work as a sports reporter for local news outlet Noozhawk.
 Chris completed Westmont College's Teacher Credential Program in 2018, having student taught at both San Marcos Senior High and La Colina Junior High.
 He is passionate about nature, and one major life goal of his is to visit all 59 United States National Parks.

 B.F.A.
 Drama and Dramatics/Theater Arts, New York University